 Enter amounts on line 2 that would also be included in box 1 of your employees' Forms W-2.
 See Box 1-Wages, tips, other compensation in the General Instructions for Forms W-2 and W-3 for details.
-Include sick pay paid by a third party if you were given timely notice of the payments and the third party transferred liability for the employer's taxes to you.
+Include sick pay paid by your agent.
+Also include sick pay paid by a third party that isn't your agent (for example, an insurance company) if you were given timely notice of the payments and the third party transferred liability for the employer's taxes to you.

-If you're a third-party payer of sick pay, don't include sick pay that you paid to policyholders' employees here if you gave the policyholders timely notice of the payments.
+If you're a third-party payer of sick pay and not an agent of the employer, don't include sick pay that you paid to policyholders' employees here if you gave the policyholders timely notice of the payments.
 See section 6 of Pub.
 15-A, Employer's Supplemental Tax Guide, for more information about sick pay reporting and the procedures for transferring the liability to the employer.